davestewart/alias-hq/docs/setup.md

 # Setup

-> Configure your project to use aliases in your application code and toolchain
+> Configure your project to use path aliases in your toolchain

 ## Installation